 - Collision/Comprehensive Coverage: If you have a new car with a loan, your lender will probably require you to have collision and comprehensive insurance.

 - Medical Coverage: If you don't already have good health insurance, this could save you a lot of money if you're injured in an accident.

 - National Highway Traffic Safety Administration.
-"Traffic Safety Facts 2017 Data: Older Population”.
-Accessed March 18, 2020.
+"Traffic Safety Stats."
+Accessed January 19, 2021.